Steve0Greatness/steve0greatness.github.io/README.md

 # Steve0Greatness' Website

+Note that whilst this repository is the official code of my website, the only offically support depolyment of this code is [steve0greatness.nekoweb.org](https://steve0greatness.nekoweb.org).

 This is the static site generator of my website!
 It's written completely in Python, using the libraries Jinja2(templating), Markdown2(blog posts), and PyYAML(lists).